2020 Tuscan Grand Prix: Background

 The race was held as an event celebrating Ferrari's 1000th race in the Formula One World Championship and the safety car used a red livery, instead of its usual silver colour, to mark the occasion.
 The Mugello Circuit hosted a World Championship Formula One race for the first time.
 The Ferrari SF1000 sported a special livery: instead of the traditional rosso corsa, the car was painted dark burgundy.
 Both Sebastian Vettel and Charles Leclerc wore special racing overalls, and both had special helmet designs.

 Impact of the COVID-19 pandemic

 The championship was heavily affected by the COVID-19 pandemic.
 Most of the originally scheduled Grands Prix were cancelled or postponed, prompting the Fédération Internationale de l'Automobile to draft a new calendar.
-While the previous eight events were held behind closed doors, organizers announced that up to 2,880 spectators would be allowed for the Tuscan Grand Prix.
+While the previous eight events were held behind closed doors, organisers announced that up to 2,880 spectators would be allowed for the Tuscan Grand Prix.